SukanyaSen530/BasicPortfolio/README.md

 # Portfolio

-Created a simple porfolio to display my projects and blogs using HTML & CSS.
+Created a simple porfolio to display my projects and blogs using HTML ,CSS and vanilla JS.